ucsb-cs156/w22/_lab/team01.md

 # Part 2: Work as an individual on your service

 In this part of the lab, you work as an individual, on your part.
 You may get help from other team members&mdash;in fact you are strongly encouraged to do so!
 Pairing on this is a great idea!
 But, you should be doing the commits and pull requests from your github account so that you and your team gets credit.

+Videos:
+* [This video (20:30)](https://gauchocast.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=15d5a190-f7b2-4bbd-92e2-ae2101874844) walks you through steps 2.1 through 2.4 (note that step 2.2 is done out of order with the other two, but it's still there in the video.)
+* There isn't a video for steps 2.5 and 2.6 yet, but there will be soon.

 ## Step 2.0: Optional, but recommended: install VSCode extension for Lombok